haides002/pixel_sort/README.md

 Just a stoopid project to mess around with rust and image modification, please don't use.

 # Issues
+- [ ] something goes wrong when sorting down with the grainy woods image

 # Tasks
 - [x] implement image data struct